 He told me that I had Peutz-Jeghers Syndrome, a condition which I had never even heard of before this day.
 In order to be diagnosed with the condition, you need to have at least 2 of the 3 possible criteria.
 The first symptom was family history, which was the one that I did not have.
 I was told that I was a spontaneous case and that I have started a new chain of Peutz-Jeghers, so if I was to ever have kids, there is a 50% chance that I could pass on the illness, which is caused by a mutation in the STK-11 gene.

-The next criteria was if I had any Mucocutaneous Lesions, which cause hyperpigmentation in places like your lips.
+The next criterion was if I had any Mucocutaneous Lesions, which cause hyperpigmentation in places like your lips.
 I have a lot of freckles naturally and what we thought were freckles on my lips for all of my life, really turned out to be the Mucocutaneous Lesions and confirmed that I had matched that criteria.
-The last criteria is Hamartomatous Polyps, which I do have and were the reason for me needing the operation in the first place, confirming the diagnosis.
+The last criterion is Hamartomatous Polyps, which I do have and were the reason for me needing the operation in the first place, confirming the diagnosis.

-I stayed in hospital for 8 days and, due to everything that had happened, I had to learn how to walk again, how to climb stairs and more.
+I stayed in the hospital for 8 days and, due to everything that had happened, I had to learn how to walk again, how to climb stairs and more.
 After about 6 days in Hospital, it came the time for me to have my plaster removed.
 Here I found out that I had a 6-inch scar that went down my stomach and there were also 26 staples going down my stomach, over the scar.
 When I first saw the scar and staples, it is safe to say that I really did not take it very well, but this was only natural.

-I eventually got past the initial reaction of the staples and decided to look at them more as the things which kept me alive and allowed me to be the person I am today.
-I was admitted from hospital and allowed to come home on the 24th October and was glad to be back on the road to recovery.
+I eventually got past the initial reaction of the staples and decided to look at them more as the things that kept me alive and allowed me to be the person I am today.
+I was admitted from the hospital and allowed to come home on the 24th of October and was glad to be back on the road to recovery.
 I was told that I was going to have to come back into Hospital after 2 or 3 weeks to have the staples removed, which was a painful thing to have done, but I got through it thanks to the wonders of gas and air.